 An Irish musician of Romanian origin, Alex is quickly establishing himself both nationally and internationally as a percussionist of the finest calibre.
-His recent appearances as a soloist with both RTE orchestras and as the National Concert Hall Rising Star recitalist are some of his main highlights so far.
-His debut album, "Alex Petcu: In Time" has just been released on the RTE lyric fm label.
+His debut album, "Alex Petcu: In Time", released on the RTE lyric fm label, showcases both seminal works and new contributions to the percussion repertoire.

 Alex also enjoys performing in an orchestral setting and is a regular extra player for the various professional ensembles in Ireland such as the RTE Symphony, RTE Concert, Irish Chamber, Irish Baroque and Ulster orchestras.

-Aside from his performing activities, he is also a keen teacher and has given lecture recitals at Ireland's universities, taught at the CIT Cork School of Music, given a series of workshops for West Cork Music's "Tuning Up" outreach scheme and more.
-He also holds an MA in music performance from the CIT Cork School of Music, an MSc and BSc in Physics from University College Cork.
+Aside from his performing activities, he is also a keen teacher and currently teaches percussion at the CIT Cork School of Music.
+He has also given lecture recitals at Ireland's universities, provided workshops for West Cork Music's "Tuning Up" outreach scheme, Music Network, the ESB and more.
+He also holds an MA in music performance from the CIT Cork School of Music and an MSc and BSc in Physics from University College Cork.